asligh/Regional-School-System-Data-Analysis/README.md

 ## PyCity Schools

-Professional analysis of the district-wide standardized test results for the PyCity School system using student math and reading scores as well as budgetary data.
-The data analysis solution encapusaltes the following deliverables using Pandas and Juypter Notebooks:
+The following are the visualizations resulting from a professional analysis of district-wide standardized test results for the PyCity School system using student math and reading scores as well as budgetary data.
+The following are the school system requirements, along with the supportive visualizations.

+## Author

+Ashley Sligh

+## Programming Language/Tools Applied

+Python, Jupyter Notebook, CSV

 ### District Summary